doda25-team12/operation/ACTIVITY.md

 - Yuvraj Singh Pathania (6495044) : Worked on automating the container image release and making the containers flexible with the exposed ports
 - Maksym Ziemlewski (5530458): Created a Version-aware Library (f1) and f7: Docker Compose Operation
 - Stilyan Penchev (5749131): Worked and completeted The multi-stage and multi-architecture tasks.
+- Dragos Erhan (6450520): Worked and created the Dockerfile for frontend and backend and also make the dynamic version of the model.

 ## Week 2
 - Atharva Dagaonkar (6406947): Completed basic VM setup, networking, forwarding, setup of Kubernetes controller and helm installation (Step 1 - 17).
 Installed Kubernetes dashboard, ingress, metalLB and Istio.
 (Steps 20-23).
 PR Links: https://github.com/doda25-team12/operation/pull/3, https://github.com/doda25-team12/operation/pull/5